 Read Paths to Discipleship, for a broader outline of discernment and formation in the Diocese of Virginia.

-To begin responding to a call to ministry, the seeker's priest recommends the seeker for a diocesan discernment retreat.
+To begin responding to a call to ministry, a member of the seeker's clergy recommends the seeker for a diocesan discernment retreat.
 Attending one of these retreats, typically held three times a year, is the first step in formally discerning what God is calling you to.
 These retreats are open to all discerning a call to Church leadership, not just to the priesthood or the diaconate.

 When and Where:

-How to Attend: The presenting priest sends an email to Ed Keithly and Vicky Bickel requesting that the seeker attends the retreat.
-This email can be brief; the priest just needs to say the seeker would benefit from attending the retreat, not give a full recommendation of how he/she feels the seeker is called to ministry.
+How to Attend: The presenting clergy person sends an email to Sarah Kye Price and Gloria Parham requesting that the seeker attends the retreat.
+This email can be brief; the priest just needs to say the seeker would benefit from attending the retreat.
+No full recommendation or explanation is needed regarding how the seeker feels called to ministry.

 What to Expect: A weekend in community with seekers from across the Diocese of Virginia discerning a call to lay leadership, the vocational diaconate, or the priesthood.
 The retreat is designed to give seekers tools for discernment and illuminate opportunities and challenges on the path ahead.
-Richmond Hill is an ecumenical monastic community and retreat center, which follows a particular "rhythm of life."
 The retreat is called a "diocesan discernment retreat" not because it's a retreat put on by "The Diocese" but because it's attended by seekers from across our Diocese, widening the perspective and discernment community of all attendees.

-After the discernment retreat and before the parish discernment committee begins, seekers will set out to expand their perspective of the Church beyond their own church’s walls and begin to imagine their own place in it.
+Before or after the discernment retreat, but before the parish discernment committee begins, seekers will set out to expand their perspective of the Church beyond their own church’s walls and begin to imagine their own place in it.
 This work of expanding perspective will look different for each seeker, taking its shape from the guide below.
-We hope this work will bring seekers great joy as they explore Christ’s Church and seek their place in it.
+We hope this work will bring seekers great joy as they explore Christ’s Church.

-This work will involve intentional and structured prayer, study, observation, conversation and writing, using the "Guide to Exploring the Church, Expanding Perspective."
+This work will involve intentional and structured prayer, study, observation, conversation and writing, using the guide to Exploring the Church.

 Taking the Next Steps After Exploration

 Getting Started: Following the discernment retreat and Exploring the Church (described above), the presenting priest may request that a discernment facilitator be assigned to train and work with a parish discernment committee.
-The presenting priest should email Ed Keithly and Vicky Bickel to request a facilitator.
+The presenting priest should email Sarah Kye Price and Gloria Parham to request a facilitator.

 Forming the Committee: This committee should be formed in conversation with the discernment facilitator, so the committee should not be formed prior to the first meeting with the facilitator.